diyuanqiu/Software-Architecture/README.md

 #### Tactics

 ```
-Split Module: Requests divide the process of handling a http request into Session Module, Cookies Module, Auth Module, Status Code Module, etc and provide the utility with Models Module, Structure Module, Util Module, etc, which when making new modifications, the effort could be low.
+Split Module: Requests divide the process of handling a http request into Session Module, Cookies Module, Auth Module, Status                 Code Module, etc.
+              Requests provide the utility with Models Module, Structure Module, Util Module, etc. When making new                             modifications, the effort could be low.
 ```